iknowjason/AutomatedEmulation/README.md

 api_key_blue: blueadmin2023
 api_key_red: redamin2023
 ```
-**Caldera on Windows Client**
+**Caldera on Windows Client:**

 The Caldera sandcat agent is automatically installed and launches on the Windows client system.
-The bootstrap script waits until Caldera is up and available, then installs Sandcat.
+The bootstrap script waits until Caldera is up and available, then installs Sandcat caldera agent.
+It should look like this.

 To troubleshoot this, look in the following logfile on the Windows system:
 ```
 C:\Terraform\prelude_log.log
 ```